 This chocolate custard is dark, rich and intense.
 Its texture is smooth and silky.
 It is one of my favorite chocolate desserts!

 I love this chocolate custard.
-It’s very grown up!
-Rich, decadent and intensely chocolatey.
+It’s very grown-up!
+It is rich, decadent and intensely chocolatey.

 Do you love chocolate as much as I do?
 I think most of us adore chocolate.
 There’s something about it that’s more than its sweetness.
 Maybe cacao is addictive, I don’t know.
-Research tells us that dark chocolate is actually healthy.
+Experts tell us that dark chocolate is actually healthy.
 So hey, I’m going to indulge in this custard and feel good about it!